aimat-lab/gcnn_keras/README.md

 ### Model

-Models can be set up in a functional.
+Models can be set up in a functional way.
 Example message passing from fundamental operations:

 ```python